selectprojects/Alpheios/dictionaries/greek/LSJ/trunk/LSJ readme.txt

   They would need modification to be loaded with the main file. ulsj-meanings.xml
-  List of lemmas, ids, and short definitions extracted from the full LSJ.
+  List of lemmas, ids, and short definitions extracted from the full LSJ. ulsj-index.xml
+  Index file used by ulsj-lookup.xquery to map lemmas to LSJ ids.

 xml_prod_files:
 lsjbeta2uni.xsl: